manuelvargastapia/dream_keeper/README.md

 - [ ] Extend form to receive more info
 - [ ] Validate the form
 - [ ] Improve the voice recorder mechanism (limit their duration, etc)
+- [ ] Show Canvas Business Model (pull apart the editing from visualization)

 More feature ideas are welcome, as well as suggestions and help with the code organization.